-- AT&T. The second-largest wireless service provider in the U.S., the telecom company has increased its dividends each year for the last four decades.
-AT&T received steady income from its core wireless phone and broadband customers.
-Its current dividend yield is just above 7 percent.
+- AT&T is the second-largest wireless service provider in the U.S. The telecom company has increased its dividends each year for the last four decades.
+AT&T receives a steady income from its core wireless phone and broadband customers.
+Its current dividend yield is 7.4 percent.

-- Procter & Gamble.
-Another stock that pays a dividend yield, of 2.4 percent, it's one of the best dividend stocks to hold for a long time.
+- Procter & Gamble pays a dividend yield of 2.5 percent.
+It's one of the best dividend stocks to hold for a long time.
 The consumer products manufacturer has raised its dividend for the last 63 years.
 It has an outstanding range of consumer product brands, including Gillette, Pampers, and Head & Shoulders.

 Why investors like dividend stocks

 Investing in dividend stocks is one way to generate wealth and receive a stable stream of income.
-Dividend stocks allow investors to make money in two ways: through dividend distributions made by the company and through stock price appreciation.
-These stocks are usually less volatile than other types of stocks.
+Dividend stocks allow investors to make money in two ways—through dividend distributions made by the company and through stock price appreciation.
+These stocks are typically less volatile than other types of stocks.